Classical Physics: Spacetime and Fields: Spacetime

-where $K$ is the Gau\ss curvature.
+where $K$ is the Gau\ss\,\,curvature.\\

-In three dimensions there are 3 independent pairs, 12, 23, and 31, so the Riemann tensor has 6 independent components: 3 with identical pairs and $\frac{3\cdot2}{2}=3$ with different pairs (the cyclic identity does not reduce the number of independent components).
+{\bf Three dimensions}.\\ In three dimensions there are 3 independent pairs, 12, 23, and 31, thereby the Riemann tensor has 6 independent components: 3 with identical pairs and $3\cdot2/2=3$ with different pairs (the cyclic identity does not reduce the number of independent components).
 The Ricci tensor has also 6 components, which are related to the components of the Riemann tensor by